hiennguyen92/hiennguyen92.github.io/content/projects/FlutterRealtimeObjectDetection.md

 showInProjects: true
 ---

+Realtime Object Detection App In Flutter With TensorFlow Lite.
+Realtime Object Detection App In Flutter With TensorFlow Lite.
-Realtime Object Detection App In Flutter With TensorFlow Lite
+Realtime Object Detection App In Flutter With TensorFlow Lite.